nmfirdausw/kanata-config/README.md

 ### Modifying Timings
 - Tap-hold timing: Currently set to 200ms
+- Chord timeout: Set to 50ms for all combinations
 - Adjust in `tap-hold-release-keys` and `tap-hold-press-timeout`

 ### Creating Custom Chords